 “I consider the Newark move one of the best decisions we’ve made as a company,” Don has said.
 “Conventional wisdom at the time we were contemplating the move indicated that by moving more than 15 miles from Wayne to a city some considered less than safe, we could lose up to 25% of our workforce.
 In fact, not a single employee left the company because of the move.”

-Within Audible headquarters, the more than 60 conference rooms are named for significant people and places from Newark’s past and present: Philip Roth, Allen Ginsburg, Queen Latifah, and Norman Atkins and James Verrilli, co-founders of North Star Academy.
-Audible is also renovating a historic church nearby that closed in 1995 and turning it into a “tech cathedral.”
+Within Audible headquarters, the more than 70 conference rooms are named for significant people and places from Newark’s past and present: Philip Roth, Allen Ginsburg, Queen Latifah, Shaquille O’Neal, and Norman Atkins and James Verrilli, co-founders of North Star Academy.

 Audible runs a paid internship, mentorship and college scholarship program for Newark students through a partnership with North Star Academy and Science Park High School.
 Dozens of students work alongside technologists, English-majors-turned-business-people, data scientists and producers.
 In 2013, Audible introduced the Reading Pals program, pairing employees with struggling readers at North Star’s middle school, as well as students at Brick Peshine Academy in Newark’s South Ward.